-Always wanted to go to college... but didn't know where start ...
+Always wanted to go to college... but didn't know where to start ...
 Technological University of the Shannon (TUS) has developed a Foundation Level programme (called the Certificate in Transition to Higher Education) aimed at those who wish to experience Third Level Education and develop their skills and knowledge prior to starting a full Degree programme.
 This is a Foundation preparation course providing a pathway for students to gain experience of Third Level Education and potentially progress to entry onto TUS certificate/degree programmes.

 The aims of the programme are:

 - To raise awareness of the supports offered to mature students at third level.

-- This course will enable under represented-groups within the community to maximise their potential and make a successful transition to higher education.
+- To enable under represented-groups within the community to maximise their potential and make a successful transition to higher education.

-- It will build on prior learning and increase the student's self-confidence and abilities on their path to third level education.
+- To build on prior learning and increase the student's self-confidence and abilities on their path to third level education.